SynergyStation/.github/profile/README.md

 ## 🚀 Vision & Mission

-At **SynergyStation**, we believe in building lightweight, responsive, and performance-driven digital experiences.
+At **NETZNETZproductions**, we believe in building lightweight, responsive, and performance-driven digital experiences.
 Our focus lies on modular architectures, immersive web designs (from dashboard systems to glassmorphism interfaces), and automated infrastructures.
 This space serves as our centralized forge for collaborative projects, public templates, and community-driven repositories.

 ---